MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Introduction

-Therefore, we present \textbf{MAS-Bench}, \textbf{the first benchmark explicitly designed to evaluate GUI-shortcut hybrid mobile agents.} The tasks within MAS-Bench are solvable entirely through GUI interactions, but integrating shortcuts can improve efficiency.
-MAS-Bench evaluates agents' ability to make optimal decisions between different operational modes to enhance performance.
-Our experiments on MAS-Bench show that hybrid agents achieve up to a 64.1\% success rate, a significant improvement over the 44.6\% achieved by their GUI-only counterparts, and execute tasks with over 40\% greater efficiency.
+Therefore, we present \textbf{MAS-Bench}, \textbf{the first benchmark explicitly designed to evaluate GUI-shortcut hybrid mobile agents.} The tasks within MAS-Bench are solvable entirely through GUI interactions, but shortcuts can substantially improve execution efficiency.
+MAS-Bench evaluates whether agents can reliably choose between GUI actions and shortcuts under dynamic mobile environments.
+Our experiments show that MAS-GLM-4.5V achieves the best success rate of 68.3\%.
+In a matched comparison, MAS-MobileAgent improves over its GUI-only counterpart from 35.2\% to 63.3\% SR, yielding a 79.8\% relative gain and reducing the successful-task step ratio by 38.9\%.

 Furthermore, \textbf{we introduce a novel framework to evaluate agents' capacity to generate new shortcuts from interaction.} This framework integrates agent-generated shortcuts into a standard baseline agent and measures subsequent task performance.
 Our findings reveal a performance gap: while our predefined shortcuts prove highly reliable (100\% success rate), agent-generated shortcuts lag in robustness and efficiency.
 Dynamic shortcuts demonstrate significant potential.
 Despite their task completion rate of 38\% (baseline 43\%), they offer the highest efficiency, highlighting them as a promising direction for future research into robust shortcut generation.
-Our contributions are threefold: